llafuente/ng2-vs-backend/README.md

 ## About

-Module to create API Backends for Angular 2
+Module to create Mock API Backends for Angular 2, and if there is no handler found do a XHR.

 ## Installation